linear-b/gitstream/docs/automations/integrations/zapier/zapier-export-pr-number/README.md

 ---
-title: Export PR Data to Zapier
+title: Automation - Export PR Data to Zapier
 description: Automatically export data from your git repo to Zapier.
 category: [project, zapier]
 ---